 Proposals from nonprofit organizations or commercial businesses, proposals for events or projects that are not initiated and led by artists, proposals to support the creation of studio work or presentations, and proposals for activities that take place after more than six months after the application deadline.

-Could requested support go towards a larger project or event that is already planned?
+Could requested support go toward a larger project or event that is already planned?

 Open Call Schedule